jayjaybillings/thesis/docs/_posts/2016-12-14-vaadin-and-osgi.markdown

 Vaadin is a web framework for business applications with Java and HTML programming interfaces.
 It can be used to provide web interfaces for OSGi applications by deploying an OSGi framework, such as Equinox, [in a servlet container.][deployment]

+Same code showing it running the OSGi framework is available in [myapplication directory of the thesis repository.](https://github.com/jayjaybillings/thesis/tree/master/myapplication)

 ## Prerequisites

 The Vaadin development team has provided code generators and other utilities for working with the framework in the Eclipse IDE.
 It is best to install these tools in either the "Java EE" or "JavaScript and Web" versions of Eclipse that also includes all WST packages, all JST packages, and the Eclipse Java Web Developer Tools.
 The author configured a version of Eclipse with all of these packages and the Java EE and web tools.